Course Length - 200 hrs

-- WEMT – 2 years
+- WEMT – lasts 2 years

-All Aerie WEMT courses follow the National Registry of EMTs (NREMT) curriculum and are approved by the NREMT and the State of Montana Board of Medical Examiners; however the classes go into significantly more detail concerning care for patients in remote settings.
-At Aerie, we design our WEMT classes to prepare students to care for patients in the most challenging environments and conditions, whether urban or backcountry.
-Our past students have graduated and gone on to work as EMTs, MDs, RNs, medics, firefighters, guides, field biologists and other outdoor leaders.
-As such, this course is ideal for outdoor leaders involved in extended backcountry trips and those individuals seeking employment with ambulance services, search and rescue units, and ski patrols.
+Beyond the industry-standard EMT curriculum, W-EMT classes go into significantly more detail concerning care for patients in remote settings where limited resources challenge even the most trained care providers.
+Aerie classes prepare students to care for patients in the most challenging environments and conditions, whether urban or backcountry.
+Our past graduates have gone on to work as EMTs, MDs, RNs, medics, firefighters, guides, field biologists and outdoor leaders.
+As such, our courses are ideal for outdoor professionals involved in extended backcountry trips and those individuals seeking employment with ambulance services, search and rescue units, and ski patrols.

-This class is typically offered for 3 University of Montana ECP 331 credits (additional fee applies).
-We offer the WEMT in both a 4-week intensive class and in a weeknight and weekend class spread out over a semester.
+Aerie W-EMT courses follow the National Registry of EMTs (NREMT) curriculum and are approved by the NREMT and the State of Montana Board of Medical Examiners.
+After successful course completion, students take the National Registry EMT exam.
+Students must pass the national EMT exam to receive the Aerie W-EMT certificate.
+This class is offered for 3 optional University of Montana credits (additional fee applies).
+We offer the W-EMT in both a 4-week intensive class and in a weeknight and weekend class spread out over a semester.

 We encourage you to look through our website, read our Director's Message, and call or write our office if you have other questions.